4 Reasons for Building a Wood Deck

 Posted in: Decks

 Sometimes, the best part about a new home isn't what's inside it, but what's outside it.
 We all dream of being able to sit outside on our new wood decks, soaking up the sun, maybe with nice glasses of lemonade.
-If you love to spend time outdoors and want to have a beautiful place to do so, you should explore the different options for outdoor wood decks.
+If you love to spend time outdoors and want to have a beautiful place to do so, you should explore the different options for building a wood deck.

-We at Long Fence already know how much value new wood decks can add our clients’ lives, but they also add a considerable amount of value to their homes.
+We at Long Fence already know how much value building a wood deck can add our clients’ lives, but they also add a considerable amount of value to their homes.

 When starting a home project, it's important to know how long your project is going to last.
 When properly maintained, wood decks can last more than 20 years.
 And that’s borne out by the facts; more than 40 million wood decks are over 20 years old.
 Think about how much time you'll be able to spend outdoors in 20 years!
 If longevity isn't enough of a selling point for you, consider the following: Wood decks have an average investment return of about 81 percent.